nymtech/dev-portal/src/tutorials/simple-service-provider.md

             <div class="" style="margin-left:20px;max-width: fit-content;">
                 <div style="color: white;margin-bottom: 2rem;">
                         <h4>How it works</h4>
-                        <p>Once you have started your Nym Websocket client(s), you can fill out the form and send data to the mixnet using the <b>"Send"</b> button.</p>
+                        <p>Once you have started your nym-client(s), you can fill out the form and send data to the mixnet using the <b>"Send"</b> button.</p>
-                        <p>Your message will then be relayed through your Nym Websocket client running on the port (specified using --port in the command line) which is set to 1977 by default.</p>
+                        <p>Your message will then be relayed through your nym-client running on the port (specified using --port in the command line) which is set to 1977 by default.</p>
                         <p>Below, you can see the activity log. <b style='color: #36d481;'>Sent</b> messages will display in <b style='color: #36d481;'>green</b> while <b style='color: orange;'>received</b> messages will display in <b style='color: orange;'>orange</b>.</p>
                 </div>
             </div>